YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 INVLOCALE, Attempt to reset locale to supplied value of $gtm_locale xxxx failed

-All GT.M Components Error: YottaDB/GT.M found the value of $gtm_locale xxxx did not specify a valid currently supported local
+All GT.M Components Error: YottaDB found the value of $gtm_locale xxxx did not specify a valid currently supported local

 Action: Correct the locale setup and restart the process.